William Anderson Soga: Marriage and children

-William Anderson (age 27) and Mary Agnes Meikle (age 19) married in 1885 in Cumbernauld Scotland.
-Around the time of their marriage the United Presbyterian Church (UPC) offered Rev Dr William Anderson Soga a position at the Malan Mission in Willowvale located in what is known as the Amathole region of the Eastern Cape, approximately 32km southeast of Idutywa (modern orthography: Dutywa) and nearly 150 kilometres from Bhisho, capital of the Eastern Cape province since 1994.
+Soga (age 27) and Mary Agnes Meikle (age 19) married in 1885 in Cumbernauld Scotland.
+Around the time of their marriage the United Presbyterian Church (UPC) offered Soga a position at the Malan Mission in Willowvale located in what is known as the Amathole region of the Eastern Cape, approximately 32km southeast of Idutywa (modern orthography: Dutywa) and nearly 150 kilometres from Bhisho, capital of the Eastern Cape province since 1994.
 The couple voyaged to the Cape Colony in South Africa shortly after their marriage.

-Two children were born to Rev Dr William and Mrs. Mary Soga.
+Two children were born to Soga and Mary Soga.
 Mary Agnes Buchanan was born at the Malan Station in September 1886.
 She was to marry Theodore Frederick Dreyer and assisted anthropologist Monica Wilson (née Hunter) with her research work in Pondoland in the early 1930s.
 Alexander Robert Bogue was born 3 October 1888.
 He followed his father into the medical field.
 He graduated with a MB ChB from the University of Glasgow in 1912; practised at Elliotdale and subsequently at Idutywa (today Dutywa) in eastern Cape.

-Both Rev Dr William Anderson and Mrs. Mary Agnes Soga predeceased their grandchildren.
+Both Soga and his wife predeceased their grandchildren.
 Mary and Theodore had one child Ronald Ivan Dreyer who married Joyce May Thompson in 1950.
 Alexander Robert Bogue married Lillias Patricia Grandison.
 They had three children Dennis William, Donovan Grandison and Esme Margaret.
 Alexander Robert Bogue Soga died on 29 November 1949 at Frere Hospital in Idutywa where he was living at the time with Doris Eileen Soga (née Scherer - his second wife).
 They had no children.